Avengers (comics): 1970s

+The series spawned spinoffs including several annuals and miniseries, and a giant-size quarterly sister series that ran briefly in the mid-1970s.
+Writers of the first series included Stan Lee, Roy Thomas, Steve Englehart, Gerry Conway, Jim Shooter, David Michelinie, and Roger Stern.
+Artists included Jack Kirby, Don Heck, John Buscema, George Tuska, Gene Colan, Barry Smith, Tom Palmer, Neal Adams, Bob Brown, Dave Cockrum, Sal Buscema, George Perez, John Byrne and Steve Epting.

 Other classic storylines included "The Bride of Ultron", the "Nefaria Trilogy", and "The Korvac Saga", which featured nearly every Avenger who joined the team up to that point.
 Henry Peter Gyrich became the Avengers' liaison to the United States National Security Council.
 Gyrich was prejudiced against superhumans and acted in a heavy-handed, obstructive manner, and insisted that the Avengers follow government rules and regulations or else lose their priority status with the government.
 Among Gyrich's demands was that the active roster be trimmed down to only seven members, and that the Falcon, an African American, be admitted to the team to comply with affirmative action laws.
-This last act was resented by Hawkeye, who because of the seven-member limit lost his membership slot to the Falcon.
+Hawkeye lost his membership slot to the Falcon because of the seven-member limit, which he resented.
 The Falcon, in turn, was unhappy to be the beneficiary of what he perceived to be tokenism, and decided to resign from the team, after which Wonder Man rejoined.
 The true origins of Quicksilver and the Scarlet Witch were revealed in a three-part story that ran in issues #185–187 (July–Sept.
 1979).
 After this adventure, the Scarlet Witch took a leave of absence and Ms. Marvel officially joined the team as her replacement.